Fairlop: Demography

-According to the 2011 census in Fairlop ward, the population was 65% white (57% British, 7% Other, 1% Irish).
-9% is Indian and 6% Other Asian.
+According to the 2011 census in Fairlop ward, the population was 78% white (67% British, 9% Other, 2% Irish).
+12% is Other-Asian and 9% Other.

 Transport

 In 1903 a railway station at Fairlop was opened on a new loop line that formed part of the Great Eastern Railway.
 In 1948 the line was taken over by the London Underground as part of the eastward extension of the Central line and the station became Fairlop Underground station.

 Forest Road, the area's main road, did not have a bus service until route 462 was extended from Hainault to Fairlop in June 2016.